plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

-Why do i have to migrate my database?
+Why Do I Have To Migrate My Database
 -------------------------------------

-To understand the problem that arises when migrating a zodb from python2 to python3, this `introduction <https://blog.gocept.com/2018/06/07/migrate-a-zope-zodb-data-fs-to-python-3/>`_ and the following example will help.
+To understand the problem that arises when migrating a ZODB from Python2 to Python3, this `introduction <https://blog.gocept.com/2018/06/07/migrate-a-zope-zodb-data-fs-to-python-3/>`_ and the following example will help.

 When pickling an object the datatypes and values are stored.

-Python2 strings get STRING, and unicode gets UNICODE
+Python2 strings get STRING, and Unicode gets UNICODE

 ::